Jinwooooo/jinwooooo-blog/_posts/2019-09-18-browndust-Korea-Top-10-(Season111).md

 **Rank 9 : insta**
 <img src="../uploads/S111-9.png">

-The 3 common magician line up is there, but threw a curve with Asmod and Alec on a different row from the mage row (Usually 1 is placed with the same row as Magician to get Lucius DG activated).
+The 3 common magician line up is there, but threw a curve with Asmod and Alec on a different row from the mage row (Usually 1 is placed with the same row as Magician).
 He swapped deck formation consistently during the sword rush, so hard to analyze the deck he finished with.

 **Rank 10 : 내인생이영화다 (MyLifeLikeMovie)**
 <img src="../uploads/S111-10.png">